 Even though there isn’t one simple solution to prevent migraines, there is a balance that, when achieved in your diet, can lessen or prevent your migraine.
 It takes diligence and hard work to maintain.

 Most foods do not intrinsically contain the right ratio of nutrients to support the brain’s electrical activity and the body’s hydration.
-To stay healthy and prevent or lessen migraines in accordance with the Stanton Migraine Protocol®, you should start by trying to maintain the ratio of 2 portions of potassium for every 1.5 portions of sodium for the foods in your diet.
-Most migraineurs feel their best at a 1:1 ratio of potassium and sodium, but starting at a 2:1.5 ratio and slowly working upwards is the best method to find the right ratio for you.
+To stay healthy and prevent or lessen migraines in accordance with the Stanton Migraine Protocol®, you should start by trying to maintain a specific ratio of potassium to sodium in your diet.
+Please visit Stanton Migraine Protocol® or read Fighting the Migraine Epidemic to learn more about this ratio.

 Having sodium and potassium in the right proportions are crucial to achieving Electrolyte Homeostasis and supplying your brain with the nutrients it needs to stop or ease a migraine.
 We know that when cells in the body do not have the proper balance of nutrients (when they lack Electrolyte Homeostasis), this is what triggers migraines.
 Read more about how biochemical imbalances cause migraines here.